 School's risk assessment and procedures are extremely robust and are in place to reduce the risk of transmission.
-Our risk assessment has been updated to reflect Tier 4 status and this was communicated before the start of Term 3.
+Our updated risk assessment of Dec 2021 reflects the Omicron variant and high local cases of Covid-19.
 All staff are doing everything they can to keep children safe and it is imperative that we all do as much as we can to protect our bubbles.